Technologicat/unpythonic/doc/macros.md

         test[2 * 2 == 4]  # not reached
 ```

-By default, running this script through the `macropy3` wrapper will produce an ANSI-colored test report in the terminal.
+By default, running this script through the `macropython` wrapper (from `mcpyrate`) will produce an ANSI-colored test report in the terminal.
 To actually see how the output looks like, for actual runnable examples, see `unpythonic`'s own automated tests.

 If you want to turn coloring off (e.g. for redirecting stderr to a file), see the `TestConfig` bunch of constants in `unpythonic.test.fixtures`.